 How to fix a dripping tap

 Perhaps something most homes have encountered is the drip, drip, drip from a tap.
-This can happen for a variety of reasons such as general wear and tear, a build up of debris or when someone doesn’t turn the tap tight enough.
+This can happen for a variety of reasons such as general wear and tear, a build-up of debris or when someone doesn’t turn the tap tight enough.
 It can even leak if someone over-tightens the valve as it can lead to damage to the washer in the tap.

 If you have a leaking tap, then it is wise to inspect the tap to determine the cause.
 Firstly, switch off the water supply through an isolator valve or the stopcock.
 Then if you feel comfortable to do so, open up the tap and inspect the washer.

 You may notice that it has a build-up of debris which you can clean away.
 Alternatively, the washer may have damage, and it is time for a replacement.
-Only replace the washer if you feel comfortable to do so.
+Only replace the washer if you feel comfortable doing so.
 If you don’t, a competent handyman or plumber will be happy to assist.

 How to fix a leaky radiator